D$^2$ST-Adapter: Disentangled-and-Deformable Spatio-Temporal Adapter for Few-shot Action Recognition: Concluding Remarks

 We present \emph{D$^2$ST-Adapter}, which is a novel adapter tuning method for few-shot action recognition.
 It is designed in a dual-pathway architecture, which allows for disentangled encoding of spatial and temporal features.
-Moreover, we design the anisotropic Deformable Spatio-Temporal Attention (aDSTA) as the essential component of \emph{D$^2$ST-Adapter}, which enables it to encode features in a global view while maintaining lightweight design.
-Extensive experiments demonstrate that the superiority of our model over state-of-the-art methods, especially in challenging scenarios involving complex temporal features.
+Moreover, we design the aDSTA module, which enables \emph{D$^2$ST-Adapter} to encode features in a global view while maintaining lightweight design.
+Extensive experiments demonstrate the superiority of our model over state-of-the-art methods, especially in challenging scenarios involving complex temporal features.